vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/139/07_o_ShU.md

 title = "07"

 +++
-On the difficulties of interpr. of this verse, see publ. intro.
+On the difficulties of interpr. of this verse, see published introduction.

 In f Geldner and Renou take aryamā́as subject of duhre and are then at pains to assemble enough other personnel to count, at least conceptually, as a plural with pl.